thinkswhat/thinkswhat.github.io/_teaching/LaTeX.md

 location: "Hangzhou, Zhejiang"
 ---

-This workshop introduces LaTeX workflows and gives a case study using the Elsevier and NeurIPS 2024 template.
+This workshop introduces LaTeX workflows and gives a case study using the Elsevier and AAAI 2025 template.

 <br>